siribi/RELAX-workflow/README.md

 As written on the HyPhy pages: "RELAX is a hypothesis testing framework that asks whether the strength of natural selection has been relaxed or intensified along a specified set of test branches" <br />

-To be able to run RELAX, you need on or several gene alignments and either a species tree or a gene tree. <br />
+To be able to run RELAX, you need one or several gene alignments + either a species tree or a gene tree. <br />

 Before running HyPhy with these scripts, I first generated single-copy gene alignments following this code: https://github.com/siribi/CODEML_WORKFLOW and downloaded a species tree from timetree.org.
 (Note that the tree from timetree has branch lengths in the millions of years, so the branch-lenghts are not really useful here). <br />